Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Introduction

 The starting point to understanding our system is the Heisenberg interpretation of quantum mechanics.
-This interpretation treats quantum operators as functions on operators, rather than on quantum states.
+This interpretation treats quantum operators as functions on operators rather than on quantum states.
 For instance, given an arbitrary quantum state $\ket{\phi}$, the Hadamard operator $H$ satisfies

-In other words, the operator $H$ can be viewed as a function that takes $Z$ to $X$ and similarly takes $X$ to $Z$. \citet{Gottesman1998} used this representation to present the rules for how the Clifford set ($H$, $S$ and $\CNOT$) operates on Pauli $X$ and $Z$ matrices.
-Thus, $H$ is given the following description based on its action above:
+In other words, the operator $H$ can be viewed as a function that takes $Z$ to $X$ and similarly takes $X$ to $Z$. \textcite{Gottesman1998} used this representation to present the rules for how the Clifford set ($H$, $S$ and $\mathit{CNOT}$) operates on Pauli $X$ and $Z$ matrices.
+Hence, we can use Hoare-style triple to describe the action of $H$ on both the $X$ and $Z$ operators.